 If you want to try to experiment with a single new ROM via Extras file hacking, use PalMod's "Unknown Game ROM" mode at the end of the Load ROM by Game file filter list for a single file ROM.
 That lets you load any single file you want.
 If you want to try to experiment with an interleaved set of files via Extras file hacking, use the Developer Mode option under Load Directory.

 Create an Extras file identifying the ROM regions you want to explore.
 When I'm getting started I might read ridiculously long ROM regions.
 For example for COTA the first part of my exploratory COTAE.txt Extras file looked like this:

 That of course is a huge range, and PalMod helpfully shows me a warning about that madness.
-PalMod disallows any native palette larger than 256 colors, but Extras file palettes can be gigantic and unwieldy.
-I now load the ROM and get some more (expected) warnings about dupes and reading unexpectedly low areas of the ROM.
+PalMod disallows any native palette larger than 256 colors (the maximum size of a standard color table), but Extras file palettes can be gigantic and unwieldy.
+I then reloaded the ROM and got some more (expected) warnings about dupes and reading unexpectedly low areas of the ROM.

-Now we change the top listbox drop-down to be "Extra Palettes".
+Now we change the top listbox drop-down to be "Extra Palettes" if it isn't already.
 We should see PalMod's interpretation of the ROM data as if everything was a color.
 (You can probably close the Preview window at this point, too: you can start loading in textures, if you have them, once you're getting to late-stage refinement of the ROM locations. )

 Now for the boring part.
 Just keep walking ROM pages.
 You're looking for patterns in the data and chunks of colors that look related.
 Character palettes are usually 16 colors each.
 Everything in the COTA ROM is probably going to look like a jumbled mess until about when you hit 0x2611e.
 Things start getting interesting at this point.